jigish/slate/README.md

     Will bind the keystroke ctrl-1 to move the window to the top-left corner and resize it to 1/4 of the screen

+* Execute a shell command: `shell options 'command'`

+        command = (required) the command to run. note that it is a quoted string. options = (optional) a space separated list of: wait  - block slate until the shell command exits.
+Useful when using shell commands in a sequence binding
+                   path: - the inital working directory to use when starting the command.
+For example path:~/code would set the inital working directory to ~/code

+    Example:

+        bind 1:ctrl wait path:~/code '/opt/local/bin/mvim'

+    Will bind the keystroke ctrl-1 to run the command `/opt/local/bin/mvim` with the current working directory of `~/code`.
+Slate will also block until the command is done.

 * Hide one or more applications: `hide applications`

         applications = a comma separated list of application names.
 Individual application names must be